rzajac/esp-ecl/README.md

 ## ESP8266 Common Libraries (ECL)

-The repository is a collection of small libraries I used in many projects gathered in one place:
+The repository is a collection of small but useful libraries I use in many projects gathered in one place:

 - [esp_gpio](src) - fast pin manipulation library.
 - [esp_sdo](src) - use RX pin as the GPIO3.